-- Packaging specifications (including pouch, labels and closures) or certificate showing the plastic used and what colours the packaging and closure has. - Appendix 4 declaration from the manufacturer(s) of the packaging (box/bottle/container/flexible pouches, labels and closures). - $\square$ Documentation showing that the density limit is not exceeded.
+- Packaging specifications (including pouch, labels and closures) or certificate showing the plastic used and what colours the packaging and closure has. - Appendix 4 declaration from the manufacturer(s) of the packaging (box/bottle/container/flexible pouches, labels and closures). - Documentation showing that the density limit is not exceeded. - For flexible plastic pouches that are exclusively used in a refill system, the only necessary documentation is a material specification for the pouch and a description of the refill system.

-Cardboard packaging for liquid products
+Cardboard packaging for liquid products and paper bags for powder products

-- Cardboard packaging for liquid products must contain at least 60% paper/paperboard. - Tree species listed on Nordic Ecolabelling's list of prohibited tree species must not be used in pulp/paperboard.
+- Cardboard packaging for liquid products and paper bags for powder products must contain at least 60% paper/paperboard. - Tree species listed on Nordic Ecolabelling's list of prohibited tree species must not be used in pulp/paperboard.
 The list of prohibited tree species is located on the website: www.nordic-ecolabel.org/wood/ - Paper/paperboard: A minimum of 70% of the wood raw material that are used in the paper/cardboard must originate from forestry certified under the FSC or PEFC schemes.
-Alternatively, the raw material can be recycled (PCR)\, or a combination of the two.
-The remaining proportion of wood raw material must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources). - At least 90% by weight of the primary packaging must be made of bio-based material\\ or post-consumer/commercial recycled material (PCR)\ or a combination of these.
-A mass balance approach is permitted.
+Alternatively, the raw material can be recycled (PCR), or a combination of the two.
+The remaining proportion of wood raw material must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources).

-- Palm oil and soy cannot be used as a raw material in the production of biobased plastic.
+- At least 90% by weight of the primary packaging must be made of bio-based material or post-consumer/commercial recycled material (PCR) or a combination of these.
+A mass balance approach is permitted. - Palm oil and soy cannot be used as a raw material in the production of biobased plastic.
 For bio-based plastic that originates from sugar cane: Sugar cane must be certified according to a standard that meets Nordic Ecolabelling's requirements for raw material standards.
-This requirement does not apply for secondary raw materials\\\ - PVC or plastic based on other types of halogenated plastics must not be used. - Aluminium and other metals must not be used. - Packaging that is Nordic Swan Ecolabelled according to the criteria for Nordic Ecolabelling for Packaging for Liquid Foods, and that consists mainly of paper/paperboard (fibre), can be used without further documentation of requirement O19 or O21.
+This requirement does not apply for secondary raw materials - PVC or plastic based on other types of halogenated plastics must not be used. - Aluminium and other metals must not be used. - Paper bags for powder products must be shown to be recyclable according to the PTS method PTS-RH 021 (Cat.
+1 or 2) or the ATICELCA 501 evaluation system (level C or better).
+Alternatively, equivalent standard methods that are accepted by Nordic Ecolabelling can be used. - Packaging for liquid products that is Nordic Swan Ecolabelled according to the criteria for Nordic Ecolabelling for Packaging for Liquid Foods, and that consists mainly of paper/paperboard (fibre), can be used without further documentation of requirement O19 or O21.
 The Weight-Utility Ratio (WUR) in O22 must still be documented.

-\ Post-consumer/commercial recycled material is defined in the requirement according to ISO 14021:2016: "Post-consumer/commercial" is defined as material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
+Post-consumer/commercial recycled material is defined in the requirement according to ISO 14021:2016: "Post-consumer/commercial" is defined as material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
 This includes returns of material from the distribution chain.

-\\ Bio-based means that the material consists of biomass that may have undergone physical, chemical, or biological treatment(s).
+Bio-based means that the material consists of biomass that may have undergone physical, chemical, or biological treatment(s).
 Biomass has a biological origin, but excludes material that is found embedded in geological and/or fossil formations.
 Examples of biomass are: (all or parts of) plants, trees, algae, marine organisms, microorganisms, animals, etc.

-\\\Secondary raw materials are defined here as residual products from other production processes, such as waste products from the food industry, by-products such as straw from grain production, by-products from maize and dried palm leaves.
+Secondary raw materials are defined here as residual products from other production processes, such as waste products from the food industry, by-products such as straw from grain production, by-products from maize and dried palm leaves.
 PFAD from palm oil is not counted as a residual/waste product.